port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/cloud-providers/gcp/installation.md

 <h2>Optional - Project Filtering</h2>

-You have the option to specify which projects are included or excluded in the integration.
+You have the option to specify which projects are included or excluded for real-time events.
 This can be particularly useful when you have a large number of projects and want to target specific ones based on certain criteria.

 :::warning Deprecation Notice
 The variables `gcp_included_projects` and `gcp_excluded_projects` are deprecated and will be removed in future releases.
 We recommend using the gcp_project_filter variable for project filtering moving forward.